 Paradoxically, it’s also what makes us human.
 We don’t just react.
 We’re not limited to that option.
 Sometimes we think, we consider, we agonize.
 As far as we know, we are unique in our ability to imagine scenarios that do not yet exist.
 To imagine alternate realities, to project ourselves into the future, to ask, “What if . . .?”

 But we get anxious when outcomes are unclear.
 As I’ve written about before, most of us don’t like uncertainty.
 In fact, we tend to choose unhappiness over uncertainty (eg. staying in dysfunctional relationships, terrible jobs, etc.).

 The fact that we were a little tempted to stay put in our hot apartment rather than accept the uncertainty of venturing out got me thinking.
 This little conundrum was a metaphor for our entire trip.
 There was the temptation to stay put in Canada even though we felt smothered and uncomfortable.
 Instead, we took the leap.
 Why?

 So many people we have talked to say they would love to do something like what we are doing.
 I think most are very sincere, but I wonder how many will actually do it.
 There are a million reasons to procrastinate.
 Enough to last a lifetime.
 But at the end of the day, most people who want to do something truly adventurous won’t because they’re scared off by uncertainty.

 So, here’s a strategy for you.
 It’s one that worked to get us to the waterpark and it worked to get us on this journey.

 Ask yourself: What’s the worst that could happen?

-Then: Can I handle that?
+Then: How could I handle that?